echo2echo/Perl-Web-Images/README.md

 or build from source... see  https://imagemagick.org for instructions

-When run this command will overwrite the existing thumb images named "thumb_*"
+When run, this command will overwrite the existing thumb images named "thumb_*"

 Run the command... as follows to give permission to run

-$sudo chmpod 755 resize_images.pl
+$sudo chmod 755 resize_images.pl

 Run the command...